managing the cloud

 Company policies may require that some data must be stored in Europe or even specifically in the Netherlands.
 Companies therefore usually do not limit themselves to one cloud provider, whereby the desire to prevent a vendor lock-in naturally plays a part.

-Those who use different public clouds face the challenge of keeping an overview.
+Many of us will use different public clouds and will face the challenge of keeping an overview AND accelerate time to innovation at the right pace.
 The best way to achieve this is to use an integrated management platform with a central dashboard.
 This provides a visual answer to questions such as: